klahrich/chiefhustler/content/posts/update-october-2021.md

 To each his own.

 _P.S.
-One last thing.<br/> While Fintwit is recycling the same tickers over and over again, [here's a guy](https://twitter.com/drjimjonesceo/status/1454037955807436803) going his own way and forging his own path, creating 60x returns for himself in less than 2 years (and helping many others along the way)._
+One last thing.<br/> While Fintwit keeps recycling the same tickers over and over again, [here's a guy](https://twitter.com/drjimjonesceo/status/1454037955807436803) going his own way and forging his own path, creating 60x returns for himself in less than 2 years (and helping many others along the way)._

 ![docjones](/images/docjones.png)